-DMH recommends that agencies schedule EBP/PP/CDE trainings within a single fiscal year and require approved EBP developers/trainers to invoice the agency on a monthly basis so that the agency can request reimbursement on a monthly basis and within the same fiscal year.
+LACDMH recommends that agencies schedule EBP/PP/CDE trainings within a single fiscal year and require approved EBP developers/trainers to invoice the agency monthly so that the agency can request reimbursement on a monthly basis and within the same fiscal year.
 Agencies that fail to separate training dates and billing into one fiscal year, and instead bundle training dates across fiscal years (into one paid vendor agreement), risk being denied reimbursement for trainings rendered in multiple fiscal years.
 PEI training reimbursement funds are not permanent, and agencies may not receive funding in future fiscal years.